Hurmos/Hurmos-app/README.md

 * Game difficulity even between the players.
 * Mental reassurance of randomly selected players at your own skill level, provided with profile pictures and short description of them.
 * Competitive games without any organisational fees.
-* Possibility to get harder opponents faster with winning, your own team is not holding you back.
+* Possibility to get harder opponents when improving.
 * Community feeling with meeting the same sport practisioners in local area, consisting of opposite and own team players that were assigned by the app.
-* Motivating and understandable ranking system based on your teams performances in games.
-* Statistics about your score at different local area demografies.
 #### resource
-* New customer base consisting of beginner and intermediate players.
+* New customer base consisting of inactive beginner and intermediate players.
-* Automatically updating reservation calendar system, with possiblity to manually insert reservations.
+* Automatically updating reservation calendar system from bookings through the app, with possiblity to manually insert reservations.
-* Online billing system.
+* Online billing system that transfers the reservations made through the service.
-* Analythics about your resource usage, and value for customer compared to other local.
-* tips based on data for when to build new resources and for which sport.
 ## Channels

 ### How will you reach your target customers?